ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 You can (and probably will) put each host in more than one group.
 For example a production webserver in a datacenter in Atlanta might be included in groups called [prod] and [atlanta] and [webservers].
 You can create groups that track:

-* What - An application, stack or microservice.
-(For example, database servers, web servers, and so on).
+* What - An application, stack or microservice (for example, database servers, web servers, and so on).
-* Where - A datacenter or region, to talk to local DNS, storage, and so on.
-(For example, east, west).
+* Where - A datacenter or region, to talk to local DNS, storage, and so on (for example, east, west).
-* When - The development stage, to avoid testing on production resources.
-(For example, prod, test).
+* When - The development stage, to avoid testing on production resources (for example, prod, test).

 Extending the previous YAML inventory to include what, when, and where would look like: